 -We believe that children’s theatre is fun!
 So we nurture it’s energy and excitement into a lifelong love for the performing arts.

-Dennis is a director, writer and instructor for KCT and has been with the company since 2011.
-Credits include The Lion, the Witch, and the Wardrobe; The Legend of Sleepy Hollow; A Bridge to Terabithia; The Adventures of Tom Sawyer; Shrek, Jr; The Giver; and To Kill a Mockingbird among others.
+Dennis has been with the company since 2011.
+Dennis is a director, writer and instructor for KCT.
+He manages the Academy as well as all the productions for KCT.
+Dennis’ credits include The Lion, the Witch, and the Wardrobe; The Legend of Sleepy Hollow; A Bridge to Terabithia; The Adventures of Tom Sawyer; Shrek, Jr; The Giver; and To Kill a Mockingbird among others.
 In addition to directing many of his own adaptations, he has written and directed two original scripts: Quoth the Raven and Quest for the Grail.
 In addition, Perkins teaches Scene Study, Audition Technique, and Introduction to Shakespeare acting classes at KCT.
 In 2013 he had the pleasure of directing a staged reading of Nobel Laureate Roald Hoffman’s play Something That Belongs to You produced by UT’s College Scholars Program.
 He has directed and performed at the Actor’s Co-op and Black Box Theatre, has twice directed at Hungary’s Csokonai Theatre, and shared a Joseph Jefferson citation for Best Ensemble with the cast of Corpus Christi at Chicago’s Bailiwick Theatre.
 He is a Phi Beta Kappa and Summa Cum Laude graduate of the University of Tennessee’s College Scholars program.

 Emily is a senior in the University of Tennessee’s theatre program.
 Recent stage credits include The Crucible, A Christmas Carol, Top Girls, and The Great American Trailor Park Musical.
 When not in rehearsals or emailing professors for deadline extensions, she can be found at Knoxville Children’s Theatre or Beaumont Middle School teaching and playing with Knoxville’s youth.
 As always, she would like to give special thanks to Malone, Flatt, Ford, Kim, Gope, Carol, Maranda, Mom, Erin, and Casey, for being strong women and true educators who never cease to amaze her.